-I compare with what is popular and “on trend” and suddenly feel the need to post a picture of an overpriced Latte from Starbucks instead!
+I compare what is popular and “on trend” and suddenly feel the need to post a picture of an overpriced Latte from Starbucks instead!
 It is such a shame that I should feel that way over posting a picture of something that interests me, gets me hyped up or improves my life.

 This isn’t who I want to be.
 It’s NOT who I am.
 But I can’t help but compare nonetheless.

 Here I am, sitting in my grubby dressing gown that has gone far too long without a wash, the remnants of last night’s makeup, knotted hair and suddenly the feeling that I am doing something very wrong with my life.
 And why?
 Because all the girls I am looking at are looking gorgeous, traveling somewhere exotic or showing off some latest feat or purchase.

 Before I know it I am feeling totally unworthy.
 Totally rubbish.
 Totally sluglike.

 “I don’t want to wear my new hat when I next go out, because people will think I am trying too hard”.

 “I don’t want to write a blog post because it will be boring”.

 “I don’t want to post on Instagram because my photos are rubbish”.